-- 47.1.
-The Centre collects personal information in order to provide you with the services and information associated with membership of Little Athletics. - 47.2.
-The information collected is supplied by the parent upon registration of an athlete for each new season of Little Athletics. - 47.3.
-Your personal information may be used in order to provide the services you require or request.
-Providing this information allows the Association and the Centre to administer and manage those services and to inform you of additional services/opportunities that may be available to you as a result of your child's membership. - 47.4.
-The Association or the Centre may, on occasions, utilise your personal information for the purpose of researching and developing our services.

-47.5.
-We may also use your personal information to promote the products/services offered by related organisations and our sponsors.
+- 26.1 The Centre collects personal information in order to provide you with the services and information associated with membership of the Association. - 26.2 The information collected is supplied by the parent upon registration of an athlete for each new season of Athletics. - 26.3 Your personal information may be used in order to provide the services you require or request.
+Providing this information allows the Association and the Centre to administer and manage those services and to inform you of additional services/opportunities that may be available to you as a result of your child's membership. - 26.4 The Association or the Centre may, on occasions, utilise your personal information for the purpose of researching and developing our services. - 26.5 We may also use your personal information to promote the products/services offered by related organisations and our sponsors.

-48. RESPONSIBLE ALCOHOL MANAGEMENT POLICY
+27 RESPONSIBLE ALCOHOL MANAGEMENT POLICY

-- 48.1.
-The Centre is aware that alcohol, when misused can cause harm to the drinker and others.
-A responsible drinking policy has been adopted so as to reduce risks and avoid problems. - 48.2.
-The following strategies have been adopted: - There will be no sale of alcohol during the conduct of any Centre meets or functions. - Consumption of alcohol during the conduct of Twilight meets is not encouraged. - It is an offence under Western Australian alcohol laws for persons of any age to drink in public, such as on the street, park or beach.
+- 27.1 The Centre is aware that alcohol, when misused can cause harm to the drinker and others.
+A responsible drinking policy has been adopted so as to reduce risks and avoid problems. - 27.2 The following strategies have been adopted: - Therewill be no sale of alcohol during the conduct of any Centre meets or functions. - Consumption of alcohol during the conduct of Twilight meets is not encouraged. - It is an offence under Western Australian alcohol laws for persons of any age to drink in public, such as on the street, park or beach.
 Penalties will apply if deemed to have not upheld the rules/law in a public space. - Intoxicated persons will be strongly encouraged to depart the competition arena.

-49. ACCIDENTS AND FIRST AID
+28 ACCIDENTS AND FIRST AID

-- 49.1.
-All accidents are to be reported immediately to the First Aid Officer.
-A small first aid area is available inside the roller door of the gym/equipment shed during each competition. - 49.2.
-An Injury Report Form must be completed and lodged with the First Aid Officer for injuries deemed serious. - 49.3.
-The club hosting the BBQ will be the club responsible for First Aid that day. - 49.4.
-Clubs are also requested to have their own first aid kits on site each Saturday for minor injuries such as band aids for blisters. - 49.5.
-Claims are to be forwarded to LAWA.
+- 28.1 All accidents are to be reported immediately to the First Aid Officer.
+A small first aid area is set up inside the roller door of the equipment shed during each competition. - 28.2 An Injury Report Form must be completed and lodged with the First Aid Officer for injuries deemed serious. - 28.3 Claims are to be forwarded to the Association.